Vaginal Breech Birth Revolution

 Hands-and-knees or knee-elbow lets the woman on a flat surface rock back and forth, rise up, and lower down as her instincts move her.
 A raised hospital bed or birth ball, or even her loving partner, are not in front of her accidentally preventing her intuitive movements during the birth of baby’s head.
 Gravity brings baby to the anterior as the hips or chest come through the pelvic floor.

 Leaving the cord intact, even with its white, is an important way to support baby’s vitality after birth.
 What do I mean?
 Better Apgars!
 When to cut the cord?
-After the birth of the placenta.
+After the birth of the placenta is a guiding ideal.

 The first thing women hear is that the breech baby’s head can get stuck.
 True.
-But getting the head unstuck when baby is full-term is generally not troublesome, when the provider has a clear idea of how to flex the head and bring it into the AP diameter.
+But getting the head unstuck when baby is full-term is generally not troublesome when the provider knows how to flex the head and bring it into the AP diameter.
 Occasionally the stuck head is above the brim and has to be turned to the diagonal to drop into the pelvis and then flexed and turned to face the perineum.
 You can learn what to do at each level of the pelvis in my Breech Birth; Quick Guide.

-Shawn Walker, British Midwife, explains it like this:
+Shawn Walker, British Midwife, and Breech Researcher, explains it like this:

 Some babies who are breech need help, more often than head-down babies.
 So having experienced support is crucial to the safety of breech birth.
 The head getting stuck is a terrible image, designed to terrify women, and probably the result of practitioners themselves feeling fearful or inadequate.
 I prefer to talk about the need for help because it creates an image that help is available, as it should be, but is realistic about the fact that occasionally some manual assistance is required.

-Generally, even the RCOG guidelines (you can look up Management of Breech Presentation) recognise that second twin breech is no indication for a CS.
+Generally, even the RCOG guidelines (you can look up Management of Breech Presentation) recognize that second twin breech is no indication for a CS.
 The path will be cleared by the first twin, and there are generally few complications due to breech per se with a second twin.
-There is no evidence that there are more complications for a first breech twin which is fully grown, especially as you say for a woman who has birthed good-sized babies before.
-But the more unusual a situation, the more fear it is likely to generate.
+There is no evidence that there are more complications for a first breech twin which is fully grown…

 Above is a link to an abstract of an article that looked specifically at results for twin births where the first twin was breech.
 I think you and the authors are coming at it from the same perspective.
 In their article (I can send you a copy if you want, to share with your providers), they write: “Being a rare clinical situation (less than 0.5% of all deliveries), one might question the need to study safety of vaginal birth in breech first twins.
 The point is not reduction of the overall cesarean rate, but preventing unnecessary cesareans.

-In seeking safety parameters for home breech birth, the following guidelines developed from what I’ve learned from breech-experienced midwives and doctors.
+I would say, yes.
+In seeking safety parameters for home breech birth, guidelines must be developed from the best practices of breech-experienced midwives and doctors.

 Protocols, or guidelines for care, are designed to increase safety by reducing the trial-and-error approach by a lone individual.
 With protocols, we hope to avoid “wish midwifery” (“I wish the birth was going to pick up and finish soon,” “I wish the baby was coming down,” etc.) Sometimes a parent or provider decides to continue with a birth that is “outside” the protocols.
 This may be simply because the protocols can’t apply to every single variation of normal birth.
 But the chance that risk is rising should be acknowledged with increased communication, coverage and/or transport.

-I am not suggesting that this is enough information for a family or provider to make complete decisions about a breech birth.
-Yet, with more parents learning about breech birth online and elsewhere, a practical, and hopefully balanced, approach may be helpful for decision-making.
+Protocols, however, are not enough information for a family or provider to make complete decisions about a particular breech birth.
+Yet, with more parents learning about breech birth online and elsewhere, a practical, and hopefully balanced approach may be helpful for decision-making.

 Personal Breech Birth Protocols

 Breech birth can be a lovely variation on a natural process.
 Labor may be less painful and shorter than with a head-down baby.
-Risk reduction through a holistic approach looks at individual comparison between home or hospital, and cesarean or vaginal birth with this mom (emotional preparedness, health, pelvis) and baby (presentation, health).
-Breech vaginal birth can be a conscious choice for parents.
+Risk reduction through a holistic approach compares appropriateness of home or hospital, and cesarean or vaginal birth with this mom (emotional preparedness, health, pelvis) and baby (presentation, health).
+Breech vaginal birth can be a conscious choice for conscientious parents.

 - All mothers are assessed for pelvic alignment and myofascial issues.
 Repeated bodywork increases safety.

-- All midwives agree to consultant’s parameters and recommendations before, during and immediately after the birth.
+- All midwives discuss and agree to consultant’s parameters and recommendations before, during and immediately after the birth.

 - The baby’s head is normal size, and tucked (chin to chest, flexed) or neutral before labor, as noted by palpation (feeling the woman’s abdomen).
 The mother is informed for assessment by ultrasound or MRI.

 - The baby is frank or complete.
 Footlings are referred.
 Suspected footlings are closely examined (externally) to see if the buttocks aren’t also in the pelvis with the feet which means this is a complete breech and has been misdiagnosed as a footling.
 Footling vaginal birth; baby is of no more than average size and the mother continues bodywork to help her pelvis and womb be optimal for birth.

 - Labor progresses readily without a stall in active labor in the presence of strong contractions.
 A start-and-stop pattern in active labor without progress is means for transport.
 No breaking the water (AROM).

 - The mother’s birthing position is physiological.
 Hands-and-knees (knee-elbow) is protective once baby is visible.
 Birthing person is not restricted to any position, however, and is free to move.

 - The person catching keeps hands-off entirely unless the baby shows the need for help to come out.
+No breech extraction.
 No perineal massage or support, no wrapping the half-born baby in a cloth, no pushing on the mother to stop her sitting on her baby (mom will feel baby and stop herself).
 Episiotomy is not routine.
 No one can wipe the mother’s bottom during birth.
 All this to avoid the mother clenching.
 No towel on the baby.
 Quiet patience is key.

 - Monitor appropriately.
 Fetascope is the method of choice; use doppler only when fetascope can’t pick up heart tones.
 Touch the cord only if it is not visibly pulsing in assessment for emergency intervention.

 - Second stage can last 4 hours.
 After a latent phase early on, the pushing urge takes over and there is descent.
 If there is no progress after an hour of good pushing we transport for surgery.
 With slow descent (the baby is coming down), pushing at home is given 3 hours.
 If the hips aren’t then being born (or “rumping,”, meaning birth time isn’t imminent), we transport.
 No discussion.
 No debate.
 A cesarean is strongly protective of the baby in this case.
 [Very experienced midwives and physicians sometimes disagree with these time limits.
 Other experts follow them precisely.
-It’s one thing to disagree, it’s another to know the parameters and signs of trouble when the time limits are exceeded.]
+It’s one thing to disagree, it’s another to know signs of trouble when the time limits are exceeded.]
 Consider Sidelying Release in labor to potentially reduce duration of descent.

 - The attendant has experience and practices regular simulation of breech birth; knows the maneuvers, newborn resuscitation, and delayed cord clamping; and knows techniques and maternal positions to open the pelvic inlet, midpelvis, and outlet.
 The attendant midwife or doctor practices breech drills with the mother’s other midwife/doctor/nurse/midwife apprentice whenever possible.